Ultra High-Redshift or Closer-by, Dust-Obscured Galaxies? Deciphering the Nature of Faint, Previously Missed F200W-Dropouts in CEERS: Discussion

 The $z > 8$ solution for all of our five UHR candidates consistently favors a log-normal SFH.
 This is not surprising, since log-normal SFHs may reproduce both rising and declining star formations, while the other models may be less flexible in representing the SFH shapes found in the early Universe.
 All the $z > 8$ best-fits redshifts of our sources are included in the $17 < z < 18$ range, and are accompanied by negligible dust, with the highest $\text{A}_\text{v}$ best-fit value being the one of ARCERIO ($\text{A}_\text{v} \sim 0.27$), while in general other candidates are less dusty ($\text{A}_\text{v} < 0.2$).
 The predicted best-fit metallicities are rather unconstrained, showing errors $>$ 60\% of the measurements, indicating that further data are needed in order to obtain reliable estimates in this sense.
 The best-fit values for the ionization parameter $\log\text{U}$ are compatible with the expected SED's flat continuum at these redshifts, with no strong line emission.
 We note that the best-fit galaxy age parameters defining the SFH shape are quite unconstrained and degenerate with each other --- this is a consequence of the limited number of available detections in our dataset, and we preferred not to assume any particular recipe to constrain these values and bias our results.
 However, our results clearly favor SFHs that started within the first Gyr of the Universe's life.
+Finally, we checked the consistency of the $z>8$ best-fit stellar mass of each object with $\Lambda$CDM in terms of baryons-to-star conversion efficiency in Section~\ref{sec:lcdmconsistency}.